This blog talks about the 5 most famous places in Thiruvananthapuram.

 Make sure you take some time to visit the Veli Tourist Village as it is certainly one of the famous places in Thiruvananthapuram.
 This place is perfect for picnics as the Veli Beach is located in the village.
 The beach is 8 kilometres away from the central town and 10 kilometres from the Central Railway station.
 Moreover, the Trivandrum International Airport is just at a distance of 6 kilometres.

-A peaceful hill station with winding routes and green, cool, wooded environs, Ponmudi is located 915 metres above than the sea level.
+A peaceful hill station with winding routes and green, cool, wooded environs, Ponmudi is located 915 metres above sea level.
 Along with a variety of stunning mountain flowers, small rivulets, exotic butterflies, springs and the deer park nearby, this hill station also has amazing trekking trails.

 Also called the Golden Peak, Ponmudi is a serene and breathtaking hill station which is a part of the Western Ghats mountain range, situated parallel to the Arabian Sea.